parrt/msds621/README.md

 **SPATIAL COORDINATES:**<br>

-* Class is held at 101 Howard in Xth floor classroom Y.
+* Class is held at 101 Howard in 1st floor classroom 155-156.
-* Exams are held in X and &.
+* Exams are held in 154-156.
 Both sections meet together.
 * My office is room 607 @ 101 Howard up on mezzanine above the open area on 5th floor

 **TEMPORAL COORDINATES.** Thu Oct 17 to Tue Dec 3.

 * Section 01: 10 - 11:50 AM Room 155-156
 * Section 02: 1:15 - 3:05 PM Room 155-156
-* Exams: Nov 8, Dec 6
+* Exams: 10AM Nov 8, 5PM Dec 10 Room 154-156

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 3 programming language, unless otherwise specified.